sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 The commands that ends with a **...AndWait** will wait for a new page to load, so use them only when you are clicking on a link and want a new page or view to load.

 ### Measure
-The measure command will prepare everything for measuring a new URL (clearing internal metrics, starting the video etc).
+The measure command will prepare everything for measuring navigating to a new URL (clearing internal metrics, starting the video etc).
 If you give an URL to the measure command it will start to measure and navigate to that URL.

 If you do not give it a URL, it will prepare everything and start the video.
 So it's up to you to navigate/click on a link/submit the page.
 You also need to stop the measurement so that Browsertime/sitespeed.io knows that you want the metrics.